 Older workers were often seen as a cost risk; the fear being they would have more workplace accidents or get sick more frequently.
 However, the data was indicating otherwise.
 The difference might be that an older worker who had a physical accident may take longer to recover, but their “strike rate of accidents” was in fact lower, Ryan said.

-Age discrimination in employment practices remained “a big problem”, she acknowledged, and older workers faced discrimination from big and small employers alike.
+Age discrimination in employment practices remained “a big problem”, she said, and older workers faced discrimination from big and small employers alike.
 “And individuals suffer terribly as a result of being kicked out of the paid workforce long before they’re ready, so it’s a real issue.”

 However, she had encountered several major companies that were bucking the trend and implementing strategies to retain older workers – offering retraining where needed, or looking at flexible work arrangements.